k-mazats/terminal-input/README.md

 # terminal-input

-fake terminal project with old school typing mode
+fake terminal project with old school typing mode and hardcoded text answers

 ## how to add commands